Chemists: Their Work and Lives

 Study life on the molecular level.

 Beloit College’s biochemistry program is unique in the nation.
-You will learn to understand—not memorize—the basis for the biological revolution occurring in our world.
+With a degree in biochemistry from Beloit, you will learn to understand—not memorize—the basis for the biological revolution occurring in our world.
 Stem cells, cloning, telomeres, aging, gene therapy—these are the issues facing biochemists and molecular biologists today.

-Hands-on, inquiry-based experiences ask students to develop their own understanding and to communicate it to others to create a deeper knowledge of the chemical basis for biological processes.
+Our hands-on, inquiry-based curriculum ask students to develop their own understanding and to communicate it to others to create a deeper knowledge of the chemical basis for biological processes.

 Our goal is for students to do what biochemists actually do.
 Biochemistry is an interdisciplinary field supported by the biology and chemistry departments.
 Students use sophisticated techniques and instruments in both departments to develop a molecular understanding of biomolecules and biomolecular processes.